Jeremy-D-Harris/MOI_models/README.md

 "SIE" - code for fitting models to coinfection and superinfection data

-See "README" file in each subdirectory for more details
+See "README" file in each subdirectory for more details regarding script files.